 The stained glass windows lay an intricate design of shadow across the pews and parishioners.
 No one needing help, people who were visibly wrestling with their demons should ever look to seek assistance in this community, nestled behind these heavy, wooden doors.
 We are the Blessed Ones and deservedly so because we’ve managed to clothe the outward appearance of our demons in garments of righteousness.
 Our masks of deserved and earned smoothed over, with no visible wrinkles born of opportunity or any sense of obligation.

-The hall doors burst open.
-A young man tumbled onto the floor.
+The hall doors burst open, before a young man tumbled onto the floor.
 He was, clothed in dirty denim and an equally dirty t-shirt.
 “Please help me?
 I’m hungry.
 I only wanted a bit of food for my daughter.”
 A jaundiced pallor sheathed the dark hue of his skin.
 Standing behind the man was Sam, the local law enforcement officer.
 He caught the guy stealing food from the Harpers’ home.
 Sam had been investigating a broken window and found him inside.
 “Sam stop bringing these vagrants through these doors during our Sunday services.
 You know the law.
 Explain it to him and pass judgement.”
 The pastor barked.

 “Yes, Pastor Roberts,” replied Sam.
 “I just thought — ” Sam stopped mid-sentence as he caught the extreme disapproval in Pastor Robert’s glare.
 “I’ll take care of it right away!”
 Sam began to pull the man toward the doors, tightly gripping the man’s collar.